seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 sudo mnemonas-public-setup --proxy caddy nas.example.com admin@example.com
 ```

 The systemd installer installs `scripts/setup-reverse-proxy.sh` as `mnemonas-public-setup`.
+The script:

+- Sets `server.host = "127.0.0.1"` and `trusted_proxy_hops = 1`.
+- Configures Caddy or Nginx.
+- Adjusts local UFW rules.
+- Runs basic checks.

+The basic checks read local listening addresses with `ss` first.
+When `ss` is unavailable, they fall back to `/proc/net/tcp` and `/proc/net/tcp6`.
+For non-public basic checks, the report says port exposure cannot be confirmed when neither source is readable.
+If the basic checks confirm that the Web/API/WebDAV backend or dataplane ports listen on non-loopback addresses, `mnemonas-public-setup` fails and asks for remediation before a rerun.
+Public strict checks must cover both IPv4 and IPv6 listeners; without `ss`, both `/proc/net/tcp` and `/proc/net/tcp6` must be readable, otherwise `mnemonas-doctor --public-domain` fails to avoid missing IPv6 `[::]` exposure.
+Public strict checks also require `curl`, `python3`, and `openssl` for public HTTP(S) entry checks, duration parsing, `users.json` administrator-redundancy checks, generated WebDAV credential checks, and HTTPS certificate checks; without any of these tools, `mnemonas-doctor --public-domain` fails.

-The script sets `server.host = "127.0.0.1"`, `trusted_proxy_hops = 1`, configures Caddy or Nginx, adjusts local UFW rules, and runs basic checks.
-The basic checks read local listening addresses with `ss` first; when `ss` is unavailable, they fall back to `/proc/net/tcp` and `/proc/net/tcp6`, and report that port exposure cannot be confirmed when neither source is readable.
-When adjusting UFW, it removes broad allow rules for `8080/9090/9091` or custom backend ports before writing deny rules.
-Cloud-provider security groups still need manual confirmation: expose only `80/443`, not `8080/9090/9091` or any custom backend ports.
+When adjusting UFW, the script removes broad allow rules for `8080/9090/9091` or custom backend ports before writing deny rules.
+A follow-up `mnemonas-doctor --public-domain` treats remaining broad local UFW allow rules for backend control-plane or dataplane ports as public-deployment failures.

+Cloud-provider security groups still need manual confirmation.
+Expose only `80/443`, not `8080/9090/9091` or any custom backend ports.

 The script lowercases the domain and removes a single FQDN trailing dot.
 The normalized value is used in the Caddy/Nginx configuration, certificate request, WebDAV URL, and verification commands.

-The helper requires `--config` to be an absolute path without whitespace, control characters, parent-directory segments, or symlink components, matching the `nasd` config-file safety checks.
+The helper requires `--config` to be an absolute path without whitespace, control characters, parent-directory segments, or symlink components.
+This matches the `nasd` config-file safety checks.
 Configuration updates, the follow-up `mnemonas-doctor --public-domain` diagnostics, and WebDAV URL resolution use the same configuration path.

 The completion summary reads `webdav.prefix` from the configuration and prints the matching public WebDAV URL.
 If no prefix is configured, it uses the default `/dav`.

 An explicitly empty prefix, root prefix, or prefix under the reserved `/api`, `/s`, or `/health` route namespaces is invalid because it overlaps the Web UI/API routes.
-The prefix is normalized with the same URL-path rules as the server, including trimming surrounding whitespace, folding repeated slashes, and resolving `.` and `..` path segments.
+The prefix is normalized with the same URL-path rules as the server.
+Normalization trims surrounding whitespace, folds repeated slashes, and resolves `.` and `..` path segments.
 When a deployment uses a custom WebDAV prefix, replace `/dav` in the verification commands with that prefix.

 When `--skip-mnemonas-config` or `--no-firewall` is used, the completion summary marks the corresponding item as skipped and lists the manual settings to verify.

 When overriding the default backend host with `MNEMONAS_UPSTREAM_HOST`, use only a hostname, IPv4 address, or IPv6 literal.
 Do not include a scheme, path, or port.
 IPv6 may be written as `::1` or `[::1]`.

 For Traefik or Cloudflare Tunnel, start from the repository templates instead of assembling commands ad hoc:

 - `deploy/public-access/traefik/`: Traefik on a Linux host, while MnemoNAS still runs under systemd on `127.0.0.1:8080`.
 - `deploy/public-access/cloudflare-tunnel/config.yml`: Cloudflare Tunnel ingress for deployments without a directly reachable public IP.

 See [Public access templates](../deploy/public-access/README.en.md) for the template notes.
-After copying a template, replace at least `nas.example.com`, the ACME email or tunnel ID, and run `sudo mnemonas-doctor --public-domain <domain>`.
+After copying a template, replace at least `nas.example.com`, the ACME email or tunnel ID.
+Then run `sudo mnemonas-doctor --public-domain <domain>`.

 ## MnemoNAS Configuration